-- 8.1 The Council will ensure there is a robust process in place for the management of any follow-up works required following the completion of a periodic inspection and test of an electrical installation. - 8.2 The Council will ensure there is a robust process in place to collate and store all EICRs and associated records and certification of completed remedial works. - 8.3 The Council will, as a minimum, make safe and/or where possible endeavour to repair all code 1 and code 2 C1 (danger is present) and C2 (potentially dangerous) defects identified by a periodic electrical installation inspection and test before leaving site after completing the inspection and testing works. - 8.4 Any C2 works which cannot be completed at the time of the inspection and test will be completed within F1 with_10 working days and an EICR will be issued stating that the installation is in a satisfactory condition.
-Code 3C3 (recommended improvement) and F1 type works will be referred back to the Council's programme manager for a decision.
+- 8.1 The Council will ensure there is a robust process in place for the management of any follow-up works required following the completion of a periodic inspection and test of an electrical installation. - 8.2 The Council will ensure there is a robust process in place to collate and store all EICRs and associated records and certification of completed remedial works. - 8.3 The Council will, as a minimum, make safe and/or where possible endeavour to repair all C1 (danger is present) and C2 (potentially dangerous) defects identified by a periodic electrical installation inspection and test before leaving site after completing the inspection and testing works. - 8.4 Any C2 works which cannot be completed at the time of the inspection and test will be completed within 10 working days and an EICR issued stating that the installation is in a satisfactory condition.
+C3 (recommended improvement) type works will be referred back to the Council's programme manager for a decision.